aidadatahub/aidadatahub.github.io/README.md

 The most important factor for training world-class AI is access to massive amounts of high-quality training data.
-The [AIDA data hub](https://medtech4health.se/aida/datahub/) is a place where researchers can collaboratively gather, annotate, share and enrich large volumes of research data for machine learning in medical imaging diagnostics.
+The [AIDA Data Hub](https://datahub.aida.scilifelab.se/) is a place where researchers can collaboratively gather, annotate, share and enrich large volumes of research data for machine learning in medical imaging diagnostics.